 Spray a layer of primer onto the brick foam in a well-ventilated space / outdoor.
 Remember to place some old newspaper to prevent the paint from staining your floor or table.

 See some white spots on the brick foam?
 They were in fact melted spots due to the primer’s solvent, I didn’t shake it well in the first place.
 So, do remember to shake the primer well and get them mixed up to prevent this from happening.
-Luckily the brick was meant to have a damaged look, so I am safe even with the roughness appeared on the melted spots!!!
+Luckily the brick was meant to have a damaged look, so I am safe even with the roughness that appeared on the melted spots!!!
 Phew!

 Leave the primer to dry for a few minutes to 1/2 hour or as per the instruction on the label.